Domiii/project-empire/README.md

 ### Feature: Learning structures

 * Feedback/hint
-  * Types of feedback
+  * Types of feedback:
-    * e.g. reference (inspirational, learn, etc.), habit, <CustomFeedbackTypeTemplate>
+    * reference material (inspirational, learn, etc.), habit, <CustomFeedbackTypeTemplate>
   * User story: A sends feedback F to B. B now sees F as "active/received".
 A sees the feedback as "active/sent".
     * B can react to the feedback:
       * [Emotions](https://simple.wikipedia.org/wiki/List_of_emotions)